dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 6. ZigZag Conversion.md

 We can use $\text{min}( \text{numRows}, \text{len}(s)$ lists to represent the non-empty rows of the Zig-Zag Pattern.

-Iterate through ss from left to right, appending each character to the appropriate row.
+Iterate through $s$ from left to right, appending each character to the appropriate row.
 The appropriate row can be tracked using two variables: the current row and the current direction.

 The current direction changes only when we moved up to the topmost row or moved down to the bottommost row.